Key takeaways:

 AI's rapidly improving accessibility and scalability have opened a new frontier.
 The product development lifecycle is shortening, the interaction between humans and AI is becoming more democratic, and the penetration of automation is deeper across business processes.
 As a result, the expectation of ROI from any AI investment has been higher than ever.

 A tool that summarizes research in isolation will evolve into a redesigned portfolio-construction workflow.
-AI systems can continuously monitor portfolio allocations against target risk parameters and automatically rebalance in response to market shifts—an operational cadence that human teams cannot maintain manually across thousands of securities.
+A system can continuously monitor portfolio allocations against target risk parameters and automatically rebalance in response to market shifts—an operational cadence that human teams cannot maintain manually across thousands of securities.
 A research summary saves minutes, and a workflow reshapes competitive positioning.
+This creates a strategic choice: mature selected legacy systems over time around AI-native workflows or modernize the operating platform with native AI features and enterprise AI capabilities to deliver value without destabilizing the current estate.

 The challenge of achieving that expectation and fully utilizing AI for measurable benefits is not technical, but structural.